valcriss/planka/README.md

 - **Rich Markdown Support**: Write beautifully formatted card descriptions with a powerful markdown editor
 - **Flexible Notifications**: Get alerts through 100+ providers, fully customizable to your workflow
 - **Configurable List Counters**: Enable per-board list card counters to track filtered versus total cards at a glance; counters are automatically disabled when Scrum mode is active
+- **Board Swimlane Modes**: Group each board by members, labels, or epics and see cards duplicated across relevant swimlanes for complete visual coverage
 - **Seamless Authentication**: Single sign-on with OpenID Connect integration
 - **Multilingual & Easy to Translate**: Full internationalization support for a global audience
 - **Stable List Slugs**: Lists have optional `slug` identifiers for reliable API queries, unaffected by renaming

+### Board swimlane preferences

+Every board can switch between three grouping modes—**Members**, **Labels**, and **Epics**—from the board action menu or preferences pane.
+Cards automatically appear in each lane that matches their assignments, and an additional **Unassigned** lane keeps items without a matching member, label, or epic in sight so work never disappears when grouped visually.

 ## Personal Project Owners